 The number of shares and percentages of beneficial ownership prior to this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately prior to the consummation of this offering following completion of the EQT Equity Conversion.
-Until the completion of the EQT Equity Conversion, all of our common stock will be beneficially owned by the EQT Investor.
-The number of shares and percentages of beneficial ownership after this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately after the consummation of this offering, excluding any potential purchases pursuant to the directed share program relating to this offering.
+Until the completion of the EQT Equity Conversion, all of our common stock was beneficially owned by the EQT Investor.
+The number of shares and percentages of beneficial ownership after this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately after the consummation of this offering and giving effect to the EQT Equity Conversion, excluding any potential purchases pursuant to the directed share program relating to this offering.
+See the definition of EQT Equity Conversion for a description of the determination of shares of common stock exchanged or issued, as applicable, in connection with the EQT Equity Conversion.